 Academics

 Linn Mar is well-known by people in the Cedar Rapids area for its academics.
-The proficiency rate for students in mathematics is 82% and 81% for reading.
-In addition to this, the graduation rate is 96%, making this the highest rate of all the school districts in Cedar Rapids IA.
-They offer a program called REACH, which features many clubs, athletics, and fine arts for students.
-Linn Mar offers lots of opportunities to expand their learning outside of the classroom as well.
-Overall, this school is hands-down the best in terms of academics.
+The proficiency rate is 74% for math and 75% for reading.
+In addition to this, the graduation rate is 96%—the highest rate of all the school districts in Cedar Rapids, IA.
+They offer a unique program called REACH, which offers extracurricular clubs, athletics, and fine arts for students.
+Thus, along with offering many opportunities to expand learning outside of the classroom, this district is hands-down the best in terms of academics.